Amblyopia – ‘lazy eye’

 - If the child has a lazy eye, eye drops or patching the good eye can help to encourage them to use the lazy eye to make is see better.

 Some children find it hard to get on with patching or with glasses although they will improve their vision.
-You may like to download this poem for children about wearing a patch – The_Perfect_Patch.

 Whether a child needs glasses or not is because of the shape and size of their eyes.
 Wearing glasses will not change their eye shape, and will not make your child’s eyes worse.
 If your child has a lazy eye, wearing glasses may make their sight improve permanently.
 Your optometrist will tell you how often and when your child should wear their glasses.